NOW ACCEPTING NEW CLIENTS. IN PERSON & ONLINE. Email: info@innerloguetherapy.com

 Great job!

-Teaching children about their feelings is an invaluable investment in their emotional intelligence.
+Teaching children about their feelings chart is an invaluable investment in their emotional intelligence.
 By using these five tips and incorporating interactive activities like the ladder worksheet, you’re equipping your child with the skills they need to understand and express their emotions healthily.
 As they grow, these tools will help them build strong relationships and navigate life’s challenges with confidence.
 Remember, fostering emotional awareness in children is a journey—one that will serve them well throughout their lives.

 For adults reading this post and wondering how we can also tune in to our emotions, a popular way of doing that is by journaling.